firefly-oss/core-banking-cards/docs/use-cases/reporting-analytics.md

 ## Overview

 Reporting and Analytics is a powerful capability of the Core Banking Cards Service that provides comprehensive insights into card usage, transaction patterns, and business performance.
-The service offers a wide range of reports and analytics tools to help financial institutions monitor card operations, analyze customer behavior, identify trends, and make data-driven decisions.
+The service offers a wide range of reports and analytics tools to help financial institutions monitor card operations, analyze party behavior, identify trends, and make data-driven decisions.

 ## Key Capabilities

 - Generate standard and custom reports on card operations
 - Provide real-time dashboards for monitoring key metrics
-- Analyze transaction patterns and customer behavior
+- Analyze transaction patterns and party behavior
 - Track card program performance and profitability
 - Monitor fraud patterns and security metrics
 - Generate regulatory and compliance reports